 Tickets: 135 Euros (early bird)

 This festival is seen as one of Serbia’s biggest and most famous cultural events.
 Taking place in the student city of Novi Sad, Exit attracted an average of 50,00 people per day in 2018.
-The festival originally started as a student protest for democracy against the Yugoslav government in 2000 but has gained so much popularity over the last 18 years and has twice won awards for being the best major European festival of the year.
-Because of its roots, Exit has a heavy focus on freedom and individuality, meaning the type of music isn’t restricted to one particular genre or style.
-You’ll find an amazing mixture of local underground artists and DJs, alongside some of the biggest names in music – from Guns n’ Roses to Stormzy.
+The festival originally started as a student protest for democracy against the Yugoslav government in 2000 but has steadily grown in popularity over the following 18 years.
+It has twice won awards for being the best major European festival of the year.
+Given its roots, it’s not surprising Exit has a heavy focus on freedom and individuality.
+The type of music isn’t restricted to one particular genre or style – you’ll find an amazing mixture of local underground artists and DJs, alongside some of the biggest names in music – from Guns n’ Roses to Stormzy.
 Exit’s many stages are able to cater for anyone, no matter what you’re into.
-The festival also boasts stunning views and extremely affordable ticket prices – making it an unmissable event for any festival-goer.
+The festival also boasts stunning views and extremely affordable ticket prices – making it an unmissable event for any festival goer.